Victim Advocate Salary

 Popular Skills for Victim Advocate

 Victim Advocates report using a large range of skills on the job.
-Most notably, facility with Community Outreach / Activism, Crisis Counseling, and Bilingual are correlated to pay that is significantly above average, leading to increases of 28 percent, 12 percent, and 8 percent, respectively.
+Most notably, facility with Community Outreach / Activism, Court Advocacy, and Crisis Counseling are correlated to pay that is significantly above average, leading to increases of 24 percent, 12 percent, and 10 percent, respectively.
 Those listing Filing Court Documents as a skill should be prepared for drastically lower pay.
 Microsoft Office and Legal Research also typically command lower compensation.
-Those proficient in Case Management are, more often than not, also skilled in Bilingual.
+For most people, competency in Case Management indicates knowledge of Bilingual.